 The relief on the right depicts Titus’ triumphal procession in 71 AD.
 Standing in his chariot with his soldiers in front, he is being crowned by the goddess Victory (winged, to represent her fleeting nature).

 The left relief shows the spoils taken from Jerusalem.
-Among the most recognisable objects are the menorah (seven-branched candelabrum) mentioned in the Exodus (27:21) as the centrepiece of Jewish ritual, the Ark (possibly of the covenant), golden trumpets and the shew bread table.
+Among the most recognisable objects are the menorah – the seven-branched candelabrum mentioned in Exodus (27:21) as the centrepiece of Jewish ritual, the Ark (possibly of the covenant), a pair of golden trumpets, and the shew bread table.

-During the Middle Ages, the arch was fortified by the Frangipani family and incorporated into their stronghold.
+During the Middle Ages, the arch was fortified – again by the Frangipani family – and incorporated into their stronghold.
 It suffered terrible damage in the process and had to be almost completely restored in the early 19th century.

 Arch of Janus